-When I was in Bangkok teaching a class for the USAID in January, I enjoyed reading the English version of the local papers.
+When I was in Bangkok teaching a class for the USAID last January, I enjoyed reading the English version of the local papers.
 I found an article about how to spot fake news and to think before sharing (novel approach)!

 Then when I got back, our local paper the Columbus Dispatch had a wonderful article about how students are being taught to THINK about what they are reading and how to come up with what is accurate.
 Following that, ASCD published an article from the Seattle Times which released a worksheet to help students lessons on news judgment.